Accredited, Online ACLS Training

 Dentists: We are accepted by the CO Board of Dentistry because we are accredited by ADA CERP

-Effective March 1, 2022, every licensee with an active license in Colorado is required to complete 30 hours of Board approved continuing education during the 2 years preceding the next renewal period ie Feb, 2024.
+Effective March 1, 2024, every licensee with an active license in Colorado is required to complete 30 hours of Board approved continuing education during the 2 years preceding the next renewal period ie Feb, 2026.

 For dentists, including those issued an academic license, the Board automatically accepts any course or program recognized by any of the following organizations (or a successor organization): a.
 American Dental Association (ADA) Continuing Education Recognition Program (CERP); c.
-American Medical Association (AMA) Physician Recognition Award (PRA) and credit system as Category 1 Credit
+American Medical Association (AMA) Physician Recognition Award (PRA) and credit system as category 1 credit

 Click on: Dental Board Rules and Regulations